albert-zhang/DebugUtil/README.md

 pod "AZDebugUtil"
 ```

-## Author

-Albert Zhang, albertzhang.pro@gmail.com

-## License

-AZDebugUtil is available under the MIT license.
-See the LICENSE file for more info.

-# DebugUtil

-Debug log to console/UI/File utilities for iOS development.
-With the NSLog's alternatives, you can easily manage the log statements by the preprocessors.
-And you can easily save log to file.

-## Usage

-- Drop files in `src` to your project's source folder
 - Add the `#import "Debug.h"` to your prefix header file.
 If it is not exist you could create one, then update the setting in `Build Settings` > `Apple LLVM - Language` > `Prefix Header`
+- Copy the precompile defines to the prefix header file from `Debug.h`, and uncomment them as your need
-- In `application:didFinishLaunchingWithOptions:` in `UIApplicationDelegate`, call `[DebugLogView sharedView]` to init the log UI
+- In `application:didFinishLaunchingWithOptions:` in `UIApplicationDelegate`, call `[DebugLogView sharedView]` to init the log UI if you need to see the log on UI
 - Then you can use the `DebugLog`, `DebugLogError`, `FileLogger`, ...

 ## Example